grhatch/my386blog/_posts/2023-03-17-chess-data-collection.md

 (See comments for explanations)

-This code block gets a list of usernames that we can use for the other endpoints.
+Get a list of usernames that we can use for the other endpoints:

 ```python
 #get a list of users from each title category